thyrlian/Smarping/README.md

 ## Privacy Policy

-All data collected by the application is only stored locally on the device, you can remove them at any time either by remove the items inside the application, or uninstall the application.
+All data collected by the application is only stored locally on your device, you can remove it at any time by any way below:
+* Remove the item(s) with inside the application
+* Clear data of the application (Android device → Settings → Storage & USB → Apps → Smarping → CLEAR DATA)
+* Uninstall the application

+What data are collected?
+* Item name
+* Item creation time

+All data collected locally mentioned above, is only for displaying item(s) purpose.
+We don't process or analyze your data.
+It stays with you on your device, and you can delete it at any time.

 ## License